-The Helmholtz coils are two separate coils facing each other like described in the scheme below.
+Helmholtz coils are a pair of coils facing each other as shown in the scheme below.

 This combination can generate a magnetic field between the two coils that is uniform on one axis.
-Here is a spatial representation of this magnetic field on a plane orthogonal to the coils.
+This is a spatial representation of this magnetic field on a plane orthogonal to the coils.

-The norm of this field depend of the radius of the coils, the number of windings and, more importantly, the intensity of the electric current.
+The norm of this field depends of the radius of the coils, the number of windings and, more importantly, the intensity of the electric current.
 This means that, by controlling the amperage, we can chose the magnitude of the magnetic field according to this formula:

 By building a device like this, it is possible to generate a magnetic field with a control on the norm and direction using the current.
 Thus we can: